tzhouhc/dotfiles/.dotfiles/README.md

 support at major version 3.
 Powerline symbols is also required.
 Use of fonts like `Cascadia Code NF` or `JetBrains Nerd Font Mono` is recommended.

+> [!NOTE]
+> On platforms with homebrew, the main fonts are automatically installed.

 The main installation script requires `sudo` access to run the initial installation of tools; specific installations using `cargo` or `homebrew` do not.

-# Install tools

-If additional tooling is required, run the `install.sh` script.
-It should call the other installation scripts automatically.

-> [!NOTE]: `cargo_optional.sh` is not invoked as part of the standard
-> installation process, as none of the tools within are used in the other
-> scripts in this setup.

-## Neovim

-Downloaded using `bob-nvim` which is part of the rust installation.

 # Tools

 ## Scripts

-A number of custom scripts are available in `.dotfiles/bin`; this is automatically added to the `$PATH` env var as part of the `zshrc`.
+A number of custom scripts are available in `.dotfiles/sbin`; this is automatically added to the `$PATH` env var as part of the `zshrc`.

 ## Just